Hormone Replacement: Estrogen & Progesterone

 Other bio-identical hormones that should be part of an optimal hormone replacement program are testosterone, thyroid, and DHEA.
 Both men and women need these hormones.

-*The information on these documents available on the Alpine Clinic web site are not intended take the place of a consultation with a licensed physician.
+*The information on these documents available on the Alpine Clinic web site is not intended to take the place of a consultation with a licensed physician.
 These are strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.